 Welcome genetic cousins as together we recover our lost genetic history.
 Genetic cousins who match me or the genetic genealogy kits I manage on the 23andme, Family Tree DNA, GEDMatch.com or Ancestry.com genetic genealogy databases will find the resources here to help us locate our common ancestors.
 Members of the Taylor, Howell and Covey family from Tell City Indiana and the Cottrell, Gibson , Toman family from Michigan and Darke County Ohio who are interested in family history will find information on how they can help with our research by participating in our genetic genealogy research.
 Current research focus is on locating genetic connections with the descendants of the ancestors of Philip J. Taylor of Tell City , Perry County,

-Philip J Taylor, Tell City , Perry County Indiana Paternal Connection
+The Philip J Taylor, Tell City , Perry County Indiana Paternal Connection

 Philip Taylor did not have any children in his later marriage so I hope that perhaps one of Adlai Taylor’s other descendants or other potential genetic cousins from the Albert Taylor or Albert Howell and Uriah Howell families will help me out with the information I need.
 I also hope my existing genetic matches from 23andme,GEDMatch.com , Family Tree DNA, and AncestryDNA will take the time to do a quick check for any Taylor, Covey or Howell connections.

 I hope that members of Philip Taylorís family of Perry County Indiana will consider taking the free AncestryDNA or Family Tree DNA Family Finder test to help in documenting family history.
 If interested contact me at firstname.lastname@example.org Genetic genealogy has come a long way in a few short years.
 Not only can siblings and first cousins help but anyone one with a recent genetic connection can contribute to my research.
 A second cousin from the Taylor.Howell or Covey family that matches with me would be very helpful in our family research.
 More information about the Taylor genetic genealogy project is located at the Taylor Genetic Genealogy Project page.
 Contact me at email@example.com for information about how to participate.
 I am extremely grateful for the five Cottrell cousins who volunteered to participate in our genetic genealogy studies to help me unravel the twisted genetics of my past.

 Sproul Genetic Genealogy Project - My maternal genetic genealogy is through the Sproul family and I am happy to work with my matches to find genetic connections there as well.
 Aside from the fact that its just plain fun to find new cousins the current goals of the Sproul genetic genealogy project include connecting the Sprouls of early 1800s Cornwall Canada to the Sproul family that dates back to Walter Spreull 1245 in Scotland.
 I especially encourage descendants of the Paisley Scotland Sprouls to contribute to our research.

 Other Genetic Genealogy Kits I manage: If you have found your way here because of matches with Rheault, Condon, Buchanan or Howe tests at Family Tree DNA please email me directly at firstname.lastname@example.org for information about those family trees.
 These are projects I manage for others some of which may not have recent genetic connections with me.
 Please be sure to include which kit you match as well as any information that might help us identify your common ancestor.

 A word about passwords To protect family privacy a password is required for certain sections of our site .
 The genealogy, pictures file and document archives each have their own distinct password as they are of interest to different people.
 Please email me with your connection to the family or the genetic match information you are researching and the section(s) you would like the password for.
 Passwords are freely available to anyone with a connection to the family so feel free to email me.
 Thank you for participating in bringing our history alive.